The Definitive Guide to Finding a First Class Varicose Vein Center

 When you have your procedures done in our accredited vein center, there is never a facility fee.

-It will cost you 3-4 times less at our vein center than if you went to St. Clair Hospital’s outpatient center, a UPMC outpatient or inpatient facility, an Allegheny Health Network outpatient or inpatient facility, Shadyside Hospital, Magee-Womens Hospital of UPMC Hospital Vein Center, or to a Jefferson or Washington cardiology practice that was bought out.
+It will cost you 3-4 times less at our vein center than if you went to St. Clair Hospital’s outpatient center, a UPMC outpatient or inpatient facility, an Allegheny Health Network outpatient or inpatient facility, Shadyside Hospital, Magee-Womens Hospital of UPMC Hospital Vein Center, or to a Washington cardiology practice that was bought out.

 Would you rather have a bill of $2,500 or less (with us) or up to $10,000 (with these expensive overpriced hospital outpatient facilities that aren’t even accredited).